 - Alcantara J, Ohm J, Kunz D. The safety and effectiveness of pediatric chiropractic: a survey of chiropractors and parents in a practice-based research network.
 Explore NY 2009;5(5): 290-5.

-According to experts, about 2-5 percent of the population will suffer from painful problems like frozen shoulder syndrome at some point in their lives.
-That makes shoulder pain a common problem and one that Dr. Armstrong sees in our Sacramento practice on a regular basis.
+According to experts, around 5 percent of the population will experience painful conditions like frozen shoulder syndrome at some time in their lives.
+That makes shoulder-related pain a common problem and one that Dr. Armstrong sees in our Sacramento practice on a regular basis.

-By and large, this condition is more common for people in their 40s, 50s, and 60s, and it tends to affect women more often than men.
-While ice, heat, and gentle stretches can sometimes help relieve the discomfort, so too can chiropractic care.
+Usually, this issue is more common for people in their 40s, 50s, and 60s, and it tends to affect women more frequently than men.
+While ice, heat, and gentle stretches can sometimes help relieve the discomfort, so too can chiropractic.

-For example, a study released in the Journal of Chiropractic Medicine looked at 50 patients with frozen shoulder who were given chiropractic care.
+For instance, one study released in the Journal of Chiropractic Medicine looked at 50 patients with frozen shoulder who were given chiropractic care.
 The duration of care varied from 11 days to 51 days, with 28 days being the average.

-The doctors found that nearly all of the patients fared extremely well with chiropractic care.
-The authors found:
+The doctors found that almost all of the patients fared extremely well with chiropractic care.
+Here are the results:

 8 of the subjects reported 50-75 percent improvement